flutter/website/src/docs/cookbook/testing/unit/mocking.md

   * Calling live services or databases slows down test execution.
   * A passing test might start failing if a web service or database returns unexpected results.
 This is known as a "flaky test."
-  * It is difficult to test all possible success & failure scenarios by using a live web service or database.
+  * It is difficult to test all possible success and failure scenarios by using a live web service or database.

 Therefore, rather than relying on a live web service or database,